About the program

 To view testimonials from teachers and students about the benefits of the serviceperson biography task, please watch the short presentation above (5 mins).

 For more information and to access resources head to our Resources for Teachers page.
 To register your class to contribute to our important mission to commemorate all WW1 and WW2 servicepeople, please email [email protected]

 The Schools Program offered to South Australian Schools is proudly supported by a grant provided by the Government of South Australia, Department for Education.

 - Resources for Students

-- The Premier's ANZAC Spirit School Prize
+- Premier's ANZAC Spirit School Prize

-At the heart of the Schools Program is the Research Portfolio.
-In this learning unit, each student is given a serviceperson to research.
-The student uses the publicly-available online sources to find out about that person and tell their true story.
-They upload the fruits of their research to the VWMA, which makes a permanent contribution to the historical record - and to the serviceperson's family.
+In this portfolio, each student is given a serviceperson to research.
+The student uses online resources to tell their person’s true story.
+The research is then uploaded to the VWMA, making a permanent contribution to the historical record - and to the serviceperson's family.
 It is an engaging and authentic research task which transforms students into historians.

 To join the program or to find out more, please email us: [email protected]